cynthia-io/CynthiaJavaClient/README.md

 }
 ```

-For NLU Search, the Cynthia `score` property associated with each search result represents the fraction of contribution
+For Search, the Cynthia `score` property associated with each search result represents the fraction of attention
-of the model's attention on this result as it pertaining to relevancy.
-Imagine the results are a pie chart
+paid by the model on each result while processing the input.
+Imagine a pie chart where each result receives a slice of the pie.
-where each product gets a slice of the pie.
-The size of the slice represents relevancy, and over all of the products,
-the attention sums to `1.0`.
+The size of the slice represents the models attention, and over all of the products, the attention sums to `1.0`.

 ## Example: Providing Search Feedback